 7. Give regular feedback

-Want to know how to help designers work more efficiently?
-Don’t expect them to read minds.
+Want to get quality design fast?
+Don’t expect designers to read minds.

 It’s the designer’s job to provide regular updates and ask for your feedback, but it’s on you to ensure this design feedback counts.
 Don’t wait to see if something will “eventually turn out alright.”
 When you feedback design, ask questions, and allow the designer to explain their decisions.
 If you still don’t think they’re hitting the mark, give them helpful feedback that they can translate into revisions.